Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Taxonomy and Overview of RHHI in NR

 \subsection{Interaction Configurations}

 Depending on the type and complexity of the robotic devices used, RHHI enables physical interaction at different levels:

-\textit{Task-Space interactions}, where users exchange forces through the end-effector of a robot (Fig. \ref{fig:possibleRHHI_UL_EE}.A and Fig. \ref{fig:possibleRHHI_LL}.C).
-This configuration allows force exchange at the end-effector but does not provide specific postural corrections. \textit{Single-joint interactions}, the two users interact by moving a single joint (e.g., in Fig. \ref{fig:possibleRHHI_UL_EE}.B, the wrist).
-This interaction is mediated using a single-DoF robots and allows joint-specific training. \textit{Multi-joint interactions} allows coordination across multiple DoFs (Fig. \ref{fig:possibleRHHI_UL_Exo}.A and Fig. \ref{fig:possibleRHHI_LL}.A).
-This type of interaction is typically achieved with exoskeletons. \textit{Cross-limb interactions}, in which the upper body of one user is connected to the lower body of another (Fig. \ref{fig:possibleRHHI_LL}.C). \textit{Guided interactions}, where one person interacts with a robot and another person can influence the robot’s behavior, for example, by teaching a kinematic or force profile while directly interacting with the robot (Fig. \ref{fig:possibleRHHI_UL_Exo}.B).
+\textit{Task-Space interactions}, where users exchange forces through the end-effector of a robot (Fig. \ref{fig:HRRI}.A and Fig. \ref{fig:HRRI}.G), without specific postural corrections. \textit{Single-joint interactions}, where the two users interact by moving a single joint (e.g., in Fig. \ref{fig:HRRI}.B, the wrist).
+This interaction is mediated using a single-DoF robots and allows joint-specific training. \textit{Multi-joint interactions} allows coordination across multiple DoFs (Fig. \ref{fig:HRRI}.C and Fig. \ref{fig:HRRI}.E).
+This type of interaction is typically achieved with exoskeletons. \textit{Cross-limb interactions}, {in which the involved parts of the bodies of the two persons are not the same, such as the upper body of one user is connected to the lower body of another} (Fig. \ref{fig:HRRI}.G). \textit{Guided interactions}, where one person interacts with a robot and another person can influence the robot’s behavior, for example, by teaching a kinematic or force profile while directly interacting with the robot (Fig. \ref{fig:HRRI}.D and {discussed in Box.} \ref{box:lbd}).

 RHHI can accommodate various interaction configurations, including bidirectional and unidirectional interaction.
-The interaction is defined as \textit{bidirectional} if both users perceive interaction forces due to the interaction between them, promoting embodiment.
-This configuration can be implemented by either using two robotic devices that both render interaction forces to each user (Fig. \ref{fig:possibleRHHI_LL}.A) or using a transparent robotic device that directly transmits forces applied by one user to a second user (Fig. \ref{fig:possibleRHHI_UL_Exo}.B). \textit{Unidirectional} interaction refers to a setup in which only one user perceives forces through a robotic device, while the device’s motion is teleoperated or influenced by another user.
-This can be done with a single device, teleoperated or influenced by another user, or with two similar devices where one device is the leader, and the other is the follower.
-This interaction can occur in real time or using prior demonstrations and replication (Fig. \ref{fig:possibleRHHI_LL}.B).
+The interaction is defined as \textit{bidirectional} if both users perceive interaction forces due to the interaction between them. {This configuration can be implemented, for example, by either using two robotic devices that both render interaction forces to each user} (Fig. \ref{fig:HRRI}.E) or using a transparent robotic device that directly transmits forces applied by one user to a second user (Fig. \ref{fig:HRRI}.D). \textit{Unidirectional} interaction refers to a setup in which only one user perceives forces through a robotic device, while the device’s motion is teleoperated or influenced by another user.
+This can be achieved in real time (Fig. \ref{fig:HRRI}.E,F) or via prior demonstrations and replication using a single device (Fig. \ref{fig:HRRI}.D), either teleoperated or influenced by another user, or with two similar devices, where only one renders forces.